srillaert/public-notes/camino/camino_2024-8.md

 ### 2024-9-01 Albergue Milladoiro
 R.Buxo, 4, 15895 O Milladoiro, A Coruña, Spain
 Private albergue located in a modern suburb of Santiago, featuring a backpacker style common area.
++ Stylish lounge-style common area with a world traveller theme.
++ Large supermarkets and restaurants nearby.
++ Modern bunk beds with curtains.
+- This modern suburb of Santiago is not very interesting.
+- Showers are quite small, with no hooks for hanging clothes, and the light turned off automatically while showering.

 ## Camino de Finisterre

 ### 2024-9-02 Albergue The Last Stamp
 Preguntoiro 10, 15704 Santiago de Compostela, Spain
 Private albergue only a shopping street away from the Cathedral.
++ In the historical city center of Santiago.
++ Storage room for luggage.
++ Kitchen, dining area and laundry facilities downstairs.
+- Quickly fully occupied.
+Book ahead.

 ### 2024-9-03 Albergue Cotón
 Av.
 Santiago, 22, 15830 Negreira, A Coruña, Spain